waynegm/WMPlugin-Docs/content/en/docs/Plugins/WMTools/index.md

 ## Constant Z Polyline
 ### Description
-This tool allows a series of points to be digitized in the 3D scene that can subsequently be used as additional surface control in the Grid 2D3D plugin.
+This tool allows a series of points to be digitized in the 3D scene that can subsequently be used as additional surface control in the [Grid 2D-3D Horizon]({{< relref "Grid2D-3D" >}}) plugin.

 The tool is accessed from the Tools submenu of the Polygon tree context menu.
 After adding a contour polyline remember to use the Right-Click | Save menu to commit the item.